aarch64-laptops/build/README.md

 This option is helpful if you want to create bespoke images, or if you want to see how the build process works.

-**Note:** Whichever method of building your own images you choice, please be aware that a lot of disk space will be required.
-The VM image, which will become the final MicroSD card image will be around 4GB and the Linux kernel source is around 1.5GB.
+**Note:** Whichever method of building your own images you choose, please be aware that a lot of disk space will be required.
+The VM image, which will become the final MicroSD card image will be around 8GB and the Linux kernel source is around 1.5GB.
 On top of this, if one of the docker methods are selected, space will be required for the Docker images.
 Docker images are usually located in `/var/lib/docker`.
-It would be worth checking firstly where this is located/mounted from and secondly how much free space is left on that partition.
+It would be worth checking firstly where this is located/mounted and secondly how much free space is left on that partition.

-There are more choice to make:
+There are more choices to make:

 **Note:** Even the automatic method requires user input at the Ubuntu Installer stage.

 1. Automatically build an image using the `quick-start.sh` script (uses Docker containers)
   * Quickest and easiest
   * Doesn't allow for easy editing of the steps to create bespoke images
-  * Keep the host machine clean - doesn't install packages onto it
+  * Keeps the host machine clean - doesn't install packages onto it
   * Only requirement is to have Docker installed
 2. Manually execute the steps to build an image inside a Docker container
   * Most control over how each component is installed - allows incremental edits
-  * Keep the host machine clean - doesn't install packages onto it
+  * Keeps the host machine clean - doesn't install packages onto it
   * Only requirement is to have Docker installed
 3. Manually execute the stops to build an image on your host machine
   * Most control over how each component is installed - allows incremental edits